ignite/cli/docs/migration/index.md

 **Important:** After upgrading from Starport v0.17.3 to Starport v0.18, you must update the default blockchain template to use blockchains that were scaffolded with earlier versions.

-These instructions are written for a blockchain scaffolded with the following command:
+These instructions are written for a blockchain that was scaffolded with the following command:

 ```
 starport scaffold chain github.com/cosmonaut/mars